 - Assessee or his spouse or minor child should not own residential accommodation at the place of employment.

-- He should not be in receipt of house rent allowance.
+- He should not get a house rent allowance (HRA).

 - He should not have self occupied residential premises in any other place.

 Interest earned on a saving account is not added in taxable income, if it is less than Rs 10,000 in a financial year.